envytools/envytools/docs/hw/graph/nv1/rop.rst

 6. If alpha is enabled, extract the source alpha component according to the source color format.
 Otherwise, source alpha is assumed to be ``0xff``.
 7. If the source alpha component is 0, discard the pixel.
-8. Upconvert the source color to working color format, if necessary.
+8. Convert the source color to working color format, if necessary.
 9. If the operation selected by the current object requires that, read the current value of the destination pixel, and (if needed) upconvert it to the working color format.